 - 1 14.5 oz Diced tomatoes

 - 1 8 oz Tomato sauce

 - 2 tsp.
 Paprika

 - 2 teaspoon Cumin

 - ½ cup celery diced (2 stalks)

 - 12 oz stout beer

-- 4 slices of bacon, cooked and diced
+- 4 slices bacon cooked and diced or raw

 - Wash the celery and let it dry.